 The individual’s employment rights

-An individual on a zero hours contract will enjoy the same rights as an employee or worker: namely: be entitled to at least the National Minimum Wage, paid annual leave, receive rest breaks and protection from discrimination.
+An individual on a zero hours contract will enjoy the same rights as an employee or worker.
+This means they will be entitled to at least the National Minimum Wage and paid annual leave.
+They will also receive rest breaks and protection from discrimination.
 There are no exceptions to this rule.

 Where / when can zero hours contracts work?

 Zero hours contracts can benefit both the employer and the individual.
-They can provide the flexibility needed for some transient and irregular jobs, but also provide the same flexibility for an individual needing time to study or for childcare.
-Examples of permissible zero hours contracts include New Businesses / New Service / Seasonal Work / Unexpected sickness / Special events / etc.
+They can provide the flexibility needed for some temporary and irregular jobs.
+But it can also provide the same flexibility for an individual needing time to study or for childcare.
+Examples of acceptable zero hours contracts include New Businesses / New Service / Seasonal Work / Unexpected sickness / Special events / etc.

-However…zero hours contracts should not be used as a permanent alternative if not appropriate or justifiable and REMEMBER zero hours contracts do not allow employers to avoid their responsibilities – see above.
+However, zero hours contracts should not be used as a permanent alternative if not appropriate or justifiable.
+Therefore, always REMEMBER zero hours contracts do not allow employers to avoid their responsibilities.

-There are other solutions to short term employment problems: For example; Overtime for permanent staff / employee a part timer / annualised hours / agency staff / etc.
+There are other solutions to short term employment problems.
+For example, overtime for permanent staff, employ a part timer, allow annualised hours, or hire agency staff.

 What to include in a zero hours contract

-- Stipulate whether they are an employee or a worker and what rights they are entitled to.
+- Be clear whether they are an employee or a worker and what rights they are entitled to.

-- Inform them how entitlements will be accrued and paid – for example holiday pay.
+- Inform them how their entitlements will be accrued and paid.
+For example, holiday pay.

-- Tell them how work will be offered and how they are to accept / decline.
+- Tell them how work will be offered and how they are to accept or decline.

-- Make it clear how the employment will be brought to an end – i.e. notice or periodic.
+- Make it clear how the employment will be brought to an end.
+For example, notice or periodic.

-- Do not include an exclusivity clause – it is illegal to stop them looking for alternative work.
+- Do not include an exclusivity clause, because it is illegal to stop them looking for alternative work.